Vietnam.vn - Nền tảng quảng bá Việt Nam

 Pomegranates are good for the heart and brain, help diabetics, are high in vitamins A and C and are rich in antioxidants.

-The study also showed that punicic acid, methanolic extract from pomegranate seeds and peel extract significantly reduced fasting blood sugar levels.
+The study also showed that punicic acid, methanolic extract from seeds and pomegranate peel extract significantly reduced fasting blood sugar levels.

 Quả lựu tốt cho người tiểu đường nếu ăn ở mức độ dưới đây- Ảnh 4.